Non-Small Cell Lung Cancer: Staging and Treatment

 What is staging for cancer?

 Staging is the process of learning how much cancer is in your body and where it is.
 For non-small cell lung cancer (NSCLC), a bronchoscopy, biopsy, chest x-ray, CT scan, MRI of the brain, and/or PET scan may be used to stage your cancer.
-Your providers need to know about your cancer and your health so that they can plan the best treatment for you.
+Staging helps your providers learn about your cancer and your health so they can plan the best treatment for you.

-Staging looks at the size of the tumor and where it is, and if it has spread to other organs.
+Staging looks at the size of your tumor, where it is, and if it has spread to other organs.

 How is non-small cell lung cancer staged?